NickSpriggs/game-project/README.md

 - Javascript

 ## Frameworks, Libraries, Websites & Programs Used
--

 - [W3schools](https://www.w3schools.com/): This site provided many useful templates in their lessons.

-- [Photoshop](https://photoshop.com/en): This was used to design the games logo.
+- [Photoshop](https://photoshop.com/en): This was used to design the games logo, assets, and even wireframes.

-- [BestWallpapers] (https://besthqwallpapers.com) This was used to create the camoflouge background.

-- [iStockPhoto](https://istockphoto.com): This was were I obtained the game space background.

-- [OpenGameArt](https://opengameart.org/): Provided the assets I used to make the tanks.

 - [GitHub](https://github.com/): GitHub was used to launch the program.

 # Testing
-This project utilized the W3C Markup Validator and W3C CSS Validator for testing the competency of the code on each page.
+W3C Markup Validator and W3C CSS Validator were used to test the code.

 - WSC Markup - [Link to site](https://validator.w3.org/)
     - Index.html - <a href="assets/PDFs/Index - Success.pdf"> Results PDF </a>
-    - Exeprience.html - <a href="assets/PDFs/Experience - Success.pdf"> Results PDF</a>
-    - Portfolio.html - <a href="assets/PDFs/Portfolio - Success.pdf">Results PDF</a>
-    - Contact.html - <a href="assets/PDFs/Contact - Success.pdf">Results PDF </a>
 - W3C CSS - [Link to site](https://jigsaw.w3.org/css-validator/#validate_by_input)
     - Style.css - <a href="assets/PDFs/CSS - Success.pdf">Results PDF </a>

 ## Testing User Stories

--   #### First Time Visitor Goals
+-  #### First Time User Goals

-    1. As a First Time Visitor, I'd like to get a comprehensive overview of who site the belongs to.
+    1. As a First Time User, I want to easily find different information about how exactly the game is played.
-        - The home page immediate introduces the reader to the site owner and provides clear direction to the other pages.
+        - Landing page has a menu with instructions on how to play.
-    2. As a First Time Visitor, I want to easily find different information about the users work history and experience.
+    2. As a First Time User, I reasonable control over the difficulty.
-        -  All the links and external elements function clearly and are unambiguious in their purpose.
+        - All users are prompted to select the level of diffuclty they would like to play on.
+    3. As a First Time User, I would like to know how well I've down.
+        - Every game ends with alert telling the user how the performed.
+In addition, the game also provides live updates on what is happening as you play.

 ## Further Testing

-- Project was tested in Chrome, Firefox, and Safari browsers.
+- Tested using Chrome, Firefox, and Safari.

+# Known Bugs

+- On some devices the game board scales awkwardly which can negatively impact the user's experience and performance.

+- The tanks do not always spawn randomly and occasionally the same one or two rows will be ones utilized.
+This can make gameplay unchallenging.

 # Deployment